19 Types of Insects in New York

 The spotted lanternfly is an invasive Asian insect that mostly feeds on the tree of paradise but can also feed on the grapevine, hops, maple, walnut, fruit trees, and other plants.

-This insect could influence New York’s forests, as well as the agricultural and tourism economies.
+This insect could influence New York’s forests and the agricultural and tourism economies.

 In addition, spotted lanternflies can jump and fly short distances, spreading primarily through human activities.